Set-Conditional Set Generation for Particle Physics: Introduction

 \subsection{Related Work}

 There are two main approaches to approximate $p(R|T)$.
-In one approach only $p_\mathrm{sim}(H|T)$ is replaced by a fast surrogate such as CaloGAN~\cite{Paganini:2017dwg}.
-Based on its output, the standard reconstruction algorithm may be used to produce reconstructed particle sets $R(H)$.
+In one approach, only $p_\mathrm{sim}(H|T)$ is replaced by a fast surrogate such as~\cite{Paganini:2017dwg,caloflow,graphcalo,DLCalo,EMshowerGAN}.
+Based on its output, a reconstruction algorithm may be used to produce reconstructed particle sets $R(H)$.
+New ML-based reconstruction algorithms have been developed in recent years, such as~\cite{CMSpflow,HGpflow,MLPF}, and can be applied for this task.
 This approach has two disadvantages: Firstly, the surrogate must correctly learn a high-dimensional generative model $H\sim p(H|T)$ only for $H$ to be further processed and reduced in dimension to form reconstructed events.
 Secondly, this approach incurs the full cost of the standard reconstruction, which is still significant.
 The second approach aims for a direct approximation of the lower-dimensional $p(R|T)$.
-Prior work simplifies the problem by first projecting the sets to fixed-sized feature vectors of the truth and reconstructed events $\mathbf{t} = f_t(T)$, $\mathbf{r} = f_r(R)$, and aims to learn a fast generative model $p(\mathbf{r}|\mathbf{t})$~\cite{ATLAS:2021pzo,Butter:2019cae,graphgan}.
+Prior work simplifies the problem by first projecting the sets to fixed-sized feature vectors of the truth and reconstructed events $\mathbf{t} = f_t(T)$, $\mathbf{r} = f_r(R)$, and aims to learn a fast generative model $p(\mathbf{r}|\mathbf{t})$~\cite{ATLAS:2021pzo,Butter:2019cae,graphgan,ParticleGAN,MPGAN}.
+More literature can be found in~\cite{livingreview}.
 This approach is limited by the \emph{fixed} choice of $f_r,f_t$ and thus does not enable one to generate features outside of $f_r$.
-A fully general approach modelling $p(R|T)$ is only possible through a \emph{set-to-set} approach.
+A fully general approach modeling $p(R|T)$ is only possible through a \emph{set-to-set} approach.
 Prior work has aimed at learning a fast surrogate using a set-valued variational autoencoder (VAE)~\cite{vae_fastsim_jets}, similar to the baseline we present in this work.
 The encoder yields a latent distribution $p(z|T)$, and a decoder implements a model of reconstructed events $p(R|z)$.
 While this model successfully reproduces the \emph{marginal} distributions (i.e. projections of $p(R) = \int\mathrm{d}T\;p(R|T)p(T)$), the authors note that ``[the algorithm] fails in faithfully describing the jet dynamics at constituents level'' and do not present non-marginal results.
 To the best of our knowledge, this is the first work presenting an extensive analysis of the conditional distribution of such a set-to-set model in a particle physics application.